 « »

-§ 11.1.3 Provided that an Application for Payment is received by the Architect not later than the « » day of a month, the Owner shall make payment of the amount certified to the Construction Manager not later than the « » day of the « » month.
-If an Application for Payment is received by the Architect after the application date fixed above, payment of the amount certified shall be made by the Owner not later than « » ( « » ) days after the Architect receives the Application for Payment.
+§ 11.1.3 Provided that an Application for Payment is received by the Architect not later than the «fifth » day of a month, the Owner shall make payment of the amount certified to the Construction Manager not later than the «fifth » day of the «following » month.
+If an Application for Payment is received by the Architect after the application date fixed above, payment of the amount certified shall be made by the Owner not later than «thirty » ( «30 » ) days after the Architect receives the Application for Payment.

 (Federal, state or local laws may require payment within a certain period of time.)

 § 11.1.4 With each Application for Payment, the Construction Manager shall submit payrolls, petty cash accounts, receipted invoices or invoices with check vouchers attached, and any other evidence required by the Owner or Architect to demonstrate that payments already made by the Construction Manager on account of the Cost of the Work equal or exceed progress payments already received by the Construction Manager, plus payrolls for the period covered by the present Application for Payment, less that portion of the progress payments attributable to the Construction Manager’s Fee.
+In addition to other required items, each Application for Payment shall be accompanied by the following, all in form and substance reasonably satisfactory to the Owner:

+.1 A current sworn statement from the Construction Manager setting forth all Subcontractors and material suppliers with whom the Construction Manager has subcontracted, the amount of each such Subcontract, the amount requested for any Subcontractor or material supplier in the Application for Payment, and the amount to be paid to the Construction Manager from such progress payment, together with an executed waiver of claims from the Construction Manager for the current Application for Payment; and

+.2 Executed conditional waivers of claims from Subcontractors and Construction Manager’s material suppliers for the current Application for Payment.

 § 11.1.5 Each Application for Payment shall be based on the most recent schedule of values submitted by the Construction Manager in accordance with the Contract Documents.
 The schedule of values shall allocate the entire Guaranteed Maximum Price among: (1) the various portions of the Work; (2) any contingency for costs that are included in the Guaranteed Maximum Price but not otherwise allocated to another line item or included in a Change Order; and (3) the Construction Manager’s Fee.